mongodb/genny/docs/using.md

 A few notes on the syntax:

--   Supports multiple When/ThenRun blocks per AutoRun.
+-   Supports multiple `When`/`ThenRun` blocks per `AutoRun`.
 Each are evaluated independently.
--   When blocks can evaluate multiple conditions.
+-   `When` blocks can evaluate multiple conditions.
 All conditions must be true to schedule the task.
--   When supports $eq and $neq.
+-   `When` supports `$eq` and `$neq`.
 Both can accept either a scalar or list of values.
--   For a list of values, $eq evaluates to true if it is equal to at least one.
+-   For a list of values, `$eq` evaluates to true if it is equal to at least one.
--   For a list of values, $neq evaluates to true if it is equal to none of the values.
+-   For a list of values, `$neq` evaluates to true if it is equal to none of the values.
--   ThenRun blocks are optional.
+-   `ThenRun` blocks are optional.
     -   ****Most usecases do not need to use ThenRun****
-    -   If you do use ThenRun, please be judicious.
-If you have a task that is scheduled when mongodb<sub>setup</sub> == replica, it would be confusing if mongodb<sub>setup</sub> was overwritten to standalone.
+    -   If you do use `ThenRun`, please be judicious.
+If you have a task that is scheduled when `mongodb_setup` == `replica`, it would be confusing if `mongodb_setup` was overwritten to `standalone`.
-        But it would be ok to overwrite mongodb<sub>setup</sub> to replica-delay-mixed, as is done in the [ParallelWorkload][pi] workload.
+        But it would be ok to overwrite `mongodb_setup` to `replica-delay-mixed`.
--   Each item in the ThenRun list can only support one {bootstrap<sub>key</sub>: bootstrap<sub>value</sub>} pair.
+-   Each item in the `ThenRun` list can only support one `{bootstrap_key: bootstrap_value}` pair.
--   If using ThenRun but you would also like to schedule a task without any bootstrap overrides, Add an extra pair to ThenRun with the original key/value, like done on line 189 [here][pi].
+-   If using `ThenRun` but you would also like to schedule a task without any bootstrap overrides, Add an extra pair to `ThenRun` with the original key/value.
--   If using ThenRun, the new task name becomes <taskname>\_<bootstrap-value>.
-In the ParallelWorkload example, the task name becomes parallel<sub>insert</sub><sub>replica</sub><sub>delay</sub><sub>mixed</sub> (name is automatically converted to snake<sub>case</sub>).
+-   If using `ThenRun`, the new task name becomes `<taskname>_<bootstrap-value>`.
+In the `ParallelWorkload` example, the task name becomes `parallel_insert_replica_delay_mixed` (name is automatically converted to snake_case).
-    The bootstrap-key is not included in the name for the purpose of not changing existing names and thus deleting history.
+    The `bootstrap-key` is not included in the name for the purpose of not changing existing names and thus deleting history.
 This may change after PM-2310.

 <a id="orgd89f221"></a>

-## Generators
+## Value Generators

 It is often necessary to use Genny to operate with large amounts of data which would be impractical to hardcode.
-Genny uses generators for this.
-A generator is a piece of code that generates pseudorandom values every time it is invoked, and which can be configured from the workload yaml.
-Notably, generators use a hardcoded seed, which is always automatically reused by default, so repeated Genny executions should be deterministic with respect to generated values.
+Genny uses value generators for this.
+A value generator is a piece of code that generates pseudorandom values every time it is invoked, and which can be configured from the workload yaml.
+Notably, value generators use a hardcoded seed, which is always automatically reused by default, so repeated Genny executions should be deterministic with respect to generated values.
 A user wanting to vary the generated docs can vary the seed.
 See [./src/workloads/docs/GeneratorsSeeded.yml](../src/workloads/docs/GeneratorsSeeded.yml) for an example.

-Generators are not a builtin feature of Genny, but must be integrated by each Actor for the configuration values that accept them.
-For examples of using generators, see [./src/workloads/docs/Generators.yml](../src/workloads/docs/Generators.yml).
+Value generators are not a builtin feature of Genny, but must be integrated by each Actor for the configuration values that accept them.
+For examples of using value generators, see [./src/workloads/docs/Generators.yml](../src/workloads/docs/Generators.yml).
 To integrate generators into an Actor, use the [DocumentGenerator](../src/value_generators/include/value_generators/DocumentGenerator.hpp) with the yaml node you intend to generate documents from.
 (And see [here](#org7e6c6bd) for more details on creating an Actor in the first place.)

 <a id="org2078b23"></a>